astronomer/deploy-action/README.md

 ## Workflow file examples

 > [!TIP]
-> For production workflows, consider pinning actions to a full commit SHA instead of a tag to guard against supply chain attacks.
+> As a security best practice, Astronomer recommends pinning all third-party actions to a full commit SHA instead of a tag in production workflows.
 See [GitHub's security hardening guide](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions).

 In the following example, the GitHub action deploys code to Astro.
 This example assumes that you have one Astro Deployment and one branch.
 When a change is merged to the `main` branch, your Astro project is deployed to Astro.
 DAG files are parsed on every deploy and no pytests are ran.